gogo-boot/mystation/docs/developer-guide/boot-process.md

 There are five main Life Cycle phases during the boot process.
 It usually goes through all phases in order.
-But, it can be skipped or getting into looped, based on the next lifecycle state.
+But, Some Phase can be skipped or getting into looped, based on the next lifecycle state.
-_loop_ indicates the ESP32 Arduiono loop() function, which is implement this project for serving the configuration http web portal.
+_loop_ indicates the ESP32 Arduiono loop() function, which is serving the configuration http web portal.

 **Key Actions**: